If a

 goals of his activity.

-Imagine a being liberated from all external restraint,... a despot that no
+Imagine a being liberated from all external restraint,... a

 external power can restrain or influence.
 By definition, the desires of